godaddy/gasket/packages/gasket-plugin-fastify/README.md

 - `compression`: true by default.
 Can be set to false if applying compression differently.
-- `excludedRoutesRegex`: Routes to be excluded based on a regex
 - `trustProxy`: Enable trust proxy option, [see Fastify documentation for possible values](https://fastify.dev/docs/latest/Reference/Server/#trustproxy)

 #### Example configuration